fergiemcdowall/norch/README.md

 #Virtualisation

-Norch comes set up for virtualisation, which can be useful for testing Norch on another operating system, and also for simulating clusters.
+Norch comes set up for virtualisation, which can be useful for testing Norch on another operating system

-## Setting up a virtual machine with VirtualBox and Vagrant

 VirtualBox is the virtualisation software that allows a 'host' operating system to run a 'guest' operation system.
 Vagrant is used to install and configure the guest OS.

+Set up virtualisation by following these steps:

 1. Install [VirtualBox](https://www.virtualbox.org/)
 2. Install [Vagrant](http://www.vagrantup.com/)